SonarSonic/DrawingBotV3/docs/source/cmyk.rst

 Notes
 ^^^^^^
 The rendering you see in the viewer is only a representation and may differ from the final plot.
-Some experimentation may be needed to achive a good balance of CMYK.
+Some experimentation may be needed to achieve a good balance of CMYK.
 It is strongly recommended that you specify the drawing areas size and active **Rescale to Pen Width**